Aadyothcoding/ai-ticket-generating-system/readme.md

 # Ticket Generating System

-This project is a Ticket Generating System designed to streamline the process of creating, managing, and tracking tickets for various issues or requests.
+This project is a Ticket Generating System designed to streamline the process of creating, managing, and tracking support tickets using AI-powered triage and assignment.

 ## Features

-- Create new tickets with relevant details
+- Create new tickets with title and description
-- **Automatic ticket assignment:** Uses the Google Gemini API to analyze ticket content and intelligently assign tickets to the most appropriate users or teams
+- **Automatic ticket triage and assignment:** Uses the Google Gemini API to analyze ticket content, estimate priority, extract required skills, and assign tickets to the most suitable moderator based on their skills
-- Track ticket status (open, in progress, closed, etc.)
+- Track ticket status (TODO, IN_PROGRESS, etc.)
-- **Agent dashboard:** Agents can view, update, and track the status of tickets assigned to them in real time
+- **Agent dashboard:** Moderators and admins can view, update, and track the status of tickets assigned to them in real time
-- View ticket history and comments
+- Ticket history and helpful AI-generated notes for each ticket
-- User authentication and authorization
+- User authentication and authorization (admin, moderator, user roles)
+- Admin panel for managing users and their skills

 ## Technologies Used

-- Python (or specify your backend language)
+- Node.js (backend)
-- Flask/Django/FastAPI (specify your framework)
+- Express.js (web framework)
+- MongoDB (database, via Mongoose)
+- React (frontend, with Vite and Tailwind CSS)
-- Google Gemini API for ticket classification and assignment
+- Google Gemini API (for ticket analysis and skill extraction)
-- Frontend: React/Angular/Vue (specify if applicable)
-- Database: PostgreSQL/MySQL/SQLite (specify your DB)
-- Other tools/libraries as needed
+- Inngest (event-driven workflow)
+- Nodemailer (email notifications)

 ## How It Works

-- When a new ticket is created, the system sends the ticket details to the Google Gemini API.
+- When a new ticket is created, the backend sends the ticket details to the Google Gemini API using a custom AI agent.
-- The Gemini API analyzes the ticket's content and determines the most suitable user or team to handle the ticket.
+- The Gemini API analyzes the ticket, summarizes the issue, estimates its priority, provides helpful notes, and extracts relevant technical skills.
+- The system matches the extracted skills to moderators in the database and assigns the ticket to the best-fit moderator (or an admin if no match is found).
-- The ticket is automatically assigned based on the API's recommendation.
+- The assigned moderator receives an email notification about the new ticket.
-- Agents can log in to their dashboard to view all tickets assigned to them, update ticket statuses (open, in progress, closed), and add comments or notes.
+- Moderators and admins can log in to their dashboard to view all tickets assigned to them, update ticket statuses, and review AI-generated notes and ticket history.
-- The system tracks all status changes and maintains a history for each ticket.
+- All status changes and updates are tracked for each ticket.

 ## Getting Started